MatthewHeun/matsbyname/cran-comments.md

 ## Context
-`matsbyname` is a new package that performs matrix mathematics by name.
+`matsbyname` is a new package that performs matrix mathematics "by name."

 ## Test environments
 * local macOS X install 10.14.2 (Mojave), R3.5.2